Modeling the frequency-domain ringdown amplitude of comparable-mass mergers with greybody factors: Modeling the parameter dependence of the fitted coefficients

 In order to further validate the robustness of the fitted models, we also perform an independent regression analysis using an RFR, as discussed in Appendix~\ref{app:fitresults}.
 In general, the RFR results suggest that polynomials of the form~\eqref{eq:poly_model} provide good fits to the data, as can be seen in Fig.~\ref{fig:rfr_vs_poly} of the same appendix.

 The RFR also provides some insight with respect to optimal parameterizations of $A_{\ell m}$ and $p_{\ell m}$ in terms of physical parameters.
 We use the RFR described in Appendix~\ref{app:fitresults} to fit these parameters as functions of $(\delta,\chi_+,\chi_-)$, $(\delta,\chi_{1,z},\chi_{2,z})$, and $(M,\chi)$ (i.e., the remnant parameters).
 We summarize some results in Table~\ref{tbl:feature_importance}, where we list the mean absolute error and R-squared score as metrics for assessing the goodness of fit with the different parameterizations.
 These metrics offer a concise evaluation of the fitting quality: an accurate model exhibits a mean absolute error approaching zero and an R-squared score close to one.
 Here, we see that the two parameterizations involving progenitor parameters are quite competitive, while the remnant parameters give worse fits of $A_{\ell m}$ and $p_{\ell m}$, sometimes dramatically so.
 Note that there are considerably fewer simulations with an appreciable amplitude to be fitted for the $(2,1)$ and $(4,4)$ modes (training sets of 96 and 60 simulations, respectively), compared to the $(2,2)$ and $(3,3)$ modes (278 and 127).
-This effect should not be neglected when comparing the goodness of fit between different modes, as a larger number of simulations generally yields a better fit for the regressor.
+This reduced sampling limits the constraining power of the polynomial regressor and results in a visibly larger scatter in the fitted values for these subdominant modes, as shown in Fig.~\ref{fig:rfr_vs_poly}.
+This effect should therefore be taken into account when comparing the goodness of fit between different modes, as a larger number of simulations generally yields a more accurate and stable fit.

 In addition to helping us determine which is the optimal parameterization between the three, the RFR also provides some indication of which physical parameters most influence the value of $A_{\ell m}$ and $p_{\ell m}$ within a single parameterization.
 This intuition is provided through the \texttt{feature\_importances\_} attribute of the regressor described in Appendix~\ref{app:fitresults}.
 This attribute assigns a relative ``importance'' (quantified as a weight between 0 and 1) to each fitting parameter; these weights add to one for each parameterization.
 In Fig.~\ref{fig:feature_importance}, we show the feature importance between individual parameters for each attempted parameterization.
 For the (2,~2) and (3,~3) modes, the mass parameters carry more weight in determining $A_{\ell m}$, while the spin parameters tend to carry more weight in determining $p_{\ell m}$.
 For the (2,~1) mode, there is little dependence on the mass for either $A_{21}$ or $p_{21}$.
 We note that spins enter at lower order in the post-Newtonian terms for the (2,~1) mode than for either the (2,~2) or (3,~3).